Buli language (Ghana): Postverbal negative markers

 Contrary to preverbal negative markers, it is not obligatory for postverbal negative markers to show up.
 These rather stress the negated clause.

-Postverbal Glottal Stop
+Postverbal glottal stop

-All negated predicates in Buli have a hart glottal stop at the end of the clause.
+All negated predicates in Buli have a hard glottal stop at the end of the clause.
 This glottal stop stresses the negation at the end of the clause and thus functions as a second negative marker.
-Note that this glottal stop is not always included in the glossing.
+This glottal stop is not always included in the glossing.

 (Y)ā

 For reasons of completeness, the postverbal negative marker (y)ā is listed here as well.